naturalis/mycorrhiza/README.md

 - For there to be an [enumeration](results/RateConstraints.xlsx) of the most likely scenarios by which the initial association between mycorrhiza and land plants came about, with their relative support by the data quantified.
+- For there to be a [states through time plot](results/StatesThroughTime-bin50.pdf) that shows which likelihood pie slices dominated sliding windows from the root of the tree to the present.